kroma-network/kroma-specs/specs/glossary.md

 [base-reward]: glossary.md#base-reward

-The base validator reward is given to the vault of the validator who submits the output at [KRO-based Validator System][kro-based-validator-system].
+The base validator reward is given to the vault of the validator who submits the output at [validator system][kro-based-validator-system].
 The base reward is given in terms of a fixed amount of KRO tokens for each submission.

 ## Boosted Reward